IvanGrigoriev11/Trivia_bot/README.md

 The bot relies on being able to connect to database for storing it's state and accessing questions.

 1. Run postgres docker container: `docker run -p 5432:5432 --name postgres -e POSTGRES_PASSWORD=$POSTGRES_DB_USER -e POSTGRES_USER=$POSTGRES_DB_PASSWD -d postgres`.
    1. You can stop it by `docker stop postgres` and rerun by `docker start postgres` command.
 1. `cd src/scripts`
 1. Scrap the questions from OpenTriviaDB `python scrap_opentrivia.py`.
-1. Move the scrapped questions to the DB `python populate_db.py postgres`
+1. Move the scrapped questions to the DB `python populate_db.py --host="localhost"`

 ## Launching the bot

 1. Ensure postgres docker container is running.
 1. `cd <repo_root>/src`